Lucy Somerset: At the royal court

 Lucy was sent to the court of Henry VIII where she served his fifth consort, Queen Katherine Howard as a Maid of Honour.
 In 1542, when the Queen was awaiting execution for High Treason after having been found guilty of adultery, Lucy was mentioned in a letter by Imperial Ambassador Eustace Chapuys to his master Charles V, Holy Roman Emperor as having been one of the three ladies in whom the King was showing a marked interest and was considering for his sixth wife.
+The other two women were Elizabeth Brooke and Anne Basset.

 However, in 1543, the King chose for his sixth consort, the Dowager Lady Latimer, Katherine Parr.
 After her marriage in 1545, Lucy was invited to become lady-in-waiting to Queen Katherine as the new Lady Latimer.
 Lucy became part of the close knit circle around the queen.

 Marriage and issue

 In 1545, she married Queen Katherine Parr's stepson, John Neville, 4th Baron Latimer (c.
 1520 – 22 April 1577), making her the new Baroness Latimer.

 Together they had four daughters who became co-heiresses to John and the barony of Latimer: